Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

-As lockdown restrictions begin to ease and a return to ‘normal’ life feels like a possibility there is one question that keeps coming up – whether we’ll need a vaccine passport or not.
+As lockdown restrictions ease and a return to 'normal' life feels like a possibility, there is one question that keeps coming up - whether we'll need a vaccine passport or not.

-However, could further freedoms only be available to those with a so-called vaccine passport?
+However, to what extent will more freedoms only be available to those with a so-called vaccine passport?
 Recent government discussion have made this question a possibility.

 What is a vaccine passport?

 A vaccine passport - or Covid status certification - is a digital or physical document that shows whether someone has received both doses of the Pfizer, Oxford or Moderna jab, has received negative coronavirus test results, or has contracted and recovered from Covid-19 recently.